PYNQ is an open-source project from AMD®that makes it easier to use Adaptive Computing platforms.

 Jupyter Notebookis a browser based interactive computing environment.
 Jupyter notebook documents can be created that include live code, interactive widgets, plots, explanatory text, equations, images and video.

-The PYNQ-Z1 can be easily programmed in Jupyter Notebook using Python.
+A PYNQ enabled board can be easily programmed in Jupyter Notebook using Python.